GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

-# Codes for the event rate computation in PTHA18
+# Codes for the scenario rate computation in PTHA18

 This folder contains files to integrate over the tsunami events and nominal rates which were derived in sub-folders of ../SOURCE_ZONES/.